kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ~~~
 INFO Message {
-  Latest Group (i)
+  Latest Object (i)
   Default Priority (i)
   Default Order (i)
 }
 ~~~

-**Latest Group**: The latest group as currently known by the publisher.
+**Latest Object**: The latest object as currently known by the publisher.
 A relay without an active subscription SHOULD forward this request upstream.

 **Default Priority**: The producer's preferred priority of tracks within the broadcast.
 Note that this is different than SUBSCRIBE, which is scoped to a session instead.
 The publisher should transmit *lower* values first during congestion.

-**Default Order**: The producer's preferred order of the groups within the subscription: none (0), ascending (1), or descending (2).
+**Default Order**: The producer's preferred order of objects within the subscription: none (0), ascending (1), or descending (2).

 # Data Messages